k-kappa/examProject_AASM/README.md

 project_5.0_actorCritic.py = same as 4.01, duplicate just for self-mind-organization

--in each game folder is possible to see graphs of the trainings
+-in each game folder is possible to see graphs of the training

 --the staff for evaluation can be found in src/utility , where ModelEvaluation_DQN.py had the goal to evaluate the networks.
 It is possible to find the saved final DQN weights of each game in the same folder(src/utility).
 To test the learned weights it is necessary to change/comment/decomment the code for evaluation, there are few changes to make as for starpilot there is also framestack wrapper and only for coinrun DQN the network used is the one with dropouts(all modifications to make are written in the code).